A State by State Guide to COVID-19 Guidance and Recommendations

 - Oregon: Recommends that employers consider regular health checks (e.g., temperature and respiratory symptom screening) or self-reporting of symptoms by employees.
 A separate recommendation for personal care services advises contacting clients prior to appointments to screen for symptoms, and conducting temperature checks for clients.

 - Pennsylvania: Requirement that construction employers conduct jobsite screenings based on CDC guidance to determine if employees should work, and prohibit any employees with any symptoms of COVID-19 from working.
 A separate recommendation advises that employers should take employees’ temperatures before they begin work and send employees home if they have a fever of 100.4°F or higher.
+This recommendation becomes a requirement in the case of exposure to persons who have confirmed or probable cases of COVID-19.

 - Puerto Rico: Requirement that employers implement a protocol to monitor and screen personnel prior to entering the workplace, along with the procedures to follow in case they detect an employee with symptoms.